tomaszwnorowski/spring-kotlin-gradle-seed/README.md

 resources.
 Therefore, it is recommended to begin with a single REST API module that aggregates and exposes other modules.

 > **Note**
-> In the case that use cases logic is complex (e.g. utilizes multiple modules) it should be placed in separate module
+> If the use case logic is complex (e.g. utilizes multiple modules) it should be placed in separate module that
-> that encapsulates this logic.
+> encapsulates it.

 ## :floppy_disk: Database
 There are multiple ways of achieving the separation of database access in the context of multiple modules.
 On one end of